jonzingale/Python/collatz/README.md

 - Are n with 3|n nearer wandering sets, if there are wandering sets?
 - Is the 'gravity' of a non-collatz number bound 1 < n <= 3/2
 - No more branching after a multiple of 3, only multiples of `3*2^k`
+- multiplying by 3 and adding 1 ensures successor of odd has no factors in common, nor 3 as a factor

 ## Would Be Nice